vonglasow/atoum-documentation/source/en/configuration_bootstraping/bootstrap.inc.rst

 The definition of this ``bootstrap`` file can be done in two different ways, either in command line, or via a configuration file.
 If you name your bootstrap file ``.bootstrap.atoum.php``, atoum will load it automatically if this file is located in the directory where you launch atoum.

-In command line, you should use the argument -bf or the argument --bootstrap-file followed by the absolute or relative path to the concerned file:
+In command line, you should use the ``-bf`` or ``--bootstrap-file`` argument followed by the absolute or relative path to the concerned file:

 .. code-block:: shell